glouppe/info8006-introduction-to-ai/lecture1.md

 class: center, middle

-... and many more impressive applications of AI techniques!
+... and many more applications of AI techniques!

-But how far are we from artificial *general* intelligence?
+But how do these works?
+How far are we from general AI?

----

-# References

-- Turing, Alan M. "Computing machinery and intelligence."
-Mind 59.236 (1950): 433-460.
-- Newell, Allen, and Herbert Simon.
-"The logic theory machine--A complex information processing system."
-IRE Transactions on information theory 2.3 (1956): 61-79.
-- Chomsky, Noam.
-"Rules and representations."
-Behavioral and brain sciences 3.1 (1980): 1-15.

 ---